 The best travel backpack for you needs to meet a lot of criteria.
 First of all, it needs to fit your body.
 The hip strap should sit comfortably on your hips, the shoulder straps should be adjustable, and the top of the bag should not go above your head.

-Depending on how much you want to carry, a bag with a 40-60L capacity should do the trick.
+Depending on how much you want to carry, a bag with a 40-60L capacity should do the trick (and, if you're smart, it can probably serve as carry-on luggage).
 It should have a lot of pockets and compartments, a rain cover, and most of all, it should be a piece of luggage that you love.